top of page

 WHAT'S IN A NAME?

-Most people are not aware that probiotics have three parts to their name.
+Most people are not aware that probiotics may have up to three parts to their name.

 Genus, species, and strain.